IngloriousCoderz/ingloriouscoderz.github.io/posts/blog/2020-04-25-deutsch-algorithm.md

 3. $f(0) = 0, f(1) = 1$
 4. $f(0) = 1, f(1) = 0$

 If the oracle behaves like 1. or 2. it means that whatever input I use I will always obtain the same result: the function is then considered "constant" (always zero or always one).
-If instead it behaves like 3. or 4. it means that sometimes I get 0 and sometimes 1: the function could then be considered "variable", although in the more generic algorithm of Deutsch-Josza we use the term "balanced" so we are going to use it here too (a balanced function gives 0 for half of the inputs and 1 for the other half, which by the way applies here too).
+If instead it behaves like 3. or 4. it means that sometimes I get 0 and sometimes 1: the function could then be considered "variable", although in the more generic algorithm of Deutsch-Josza - with functions of $n$ inputs - we use the term "balanced" so we are going to use it here too (a balanced function gives 0 for half of the inputs and 1 for the other half, which by the way applies here too).

 Although possibly confusing, we can call these functions for future reference like so: